SammyEnigma/Mapper/README.md

 ## Name compatibility

-For `Map`, `MapSome` and all the data mappings, the following rules apply when looking for candidate names:
+For `Copy`, `CopyAll` and all the data mappings, the following rules apply when looking for the destination field or property to map to:

 1. the source name (case insensitive)
 2. if the name ends with 'ID' then try the name without 'ID'  (case insensitive)
+3. if the name does *not* end with 'ID' then try the name with 'Id' suffix added (case insensitive)
-3. the name above names with underscores removed  (case insensitive)
+4. the above names with underscores removed  (case insensitive)
+5. the above names with the target class name prefix removed (case insensitive)

+Note that the rules are following in the above sequence, and that rules 2 & 3 only apply when the data type of the field being mapped is a primative type, and enum, or a nullable<T> of those types.

 For example, if the source name is `ORDER_ID` then the following names would be considered  (shown in perference order):